-Recently I have been involved in the following projects:
+Recently I have been involved in the following funded projects:

 - Mountain bike trail application: Andreas Komninos and I have started working with Steven Owens and Christopher Lowe on their funded project for mobile support for mountain bikers.